odhiambo-ed/odhiambo-ed/README.md

   <img src="https://profile-counter.glitch.me/white3d/count.svg" />
 </p>

-Talented Full-Stack Software Developer with a love for `HTML`, `CSS`, `SASS`, `LESS`, `Vanilla JavaScript`, `React`, `Redux`, `NodeJs`, `JestJs`, `Ruby`, `Ruby on Rails` and `Databases`.
+Talented Full-Stack Software Developer with a love for `HTML`, `CSS`, `SASS`, `LESS`, `Vanilla JavaScript`, `React`, `Redux`, `NodeJs`, `JestJs`, `Ruby`, `Ruby on Rails`, `Java`, `Java Quarkus` and `Databases`.
 A Software enthusiast with top-notch abilities in UX/UI design, web development, deployment and testing.
 A student at Microverse with experience leading teams in driving Software development, team collaboration and exposure to job market.
 I seek to bring knowledge and abilities to any new position with a growing team.
 Open to new opportunities.

 ### Languages and Frameworks